Print Collection

 Books in the Reference Collection cannot be borrowed and may only be used in the Library.

-Books on Desk Reserve are essential reading and are selected by lecturing staff to go on Desk Reserve.
+Books on Desk Reserve are essential reading and are selected by lecturing staff for reserved reading.
 They are located behind the Library Desk and cannot be borrowed.
 They must be signed out for library use only and signed back in on return to the Library Desk.

 The Keeffe Library served as the main college library from 1820 to 1994 and now serves as our Reference Library.
-It houses over 7,500 print books including early print material dating from the 1700’s and hundreds of journals covering Irish History and other subjects.
-Items cannot be borrowed and taken home from this collection but students can copy and scan from books where the item is in good condition.
+It houses over 7,500 print books including early print material dating from the 1700s.

 Online Resources

 A journal is a collection of articles relating to a particular academic discipline or specialised activity.
 Journals are published at regular intervals, usually peer-reviewed, and reflect recent academic research.
-Here in the library we subscribe to a large range of journals, in print and electronic format.
-For more information on journals check out our ‘Supports’ section of the library web page or Moodle.
+To access Journals, visit the Library Catalogue.

 * Open Access (OA) means that electronic scholarly research outputs such as eBooks, journal articles etc that are made freely available on the web to all, with no license restrictions.